algorandfoundation/beaker/docs/source/boxes.rst

 Applications that need to maintain a large amount of state can use ``Box`` data storage.

+See the `Parameters Table <https://developer.algorand.org/docs/get-details/parameter_tables/>_` for protocol level limits on Boxes.

 :ref:`Full Example <box_example>`

 While ``PyTeal`` provides the basic tools for working with boxes, ``Beaker`` provides a few handy abstractions for working with them.

 .. note::

-    Beaker provides helpful abstractions but these are **NOT** required to be used.
+    Beaker provides helpful abstractions, but these are **NOT** required to be used.
 The standard PyTeal `Box <https://pyteal.readthedocs.io/en/stable/state.html#box-storage>`_ expressions can be used to interact with boxes outside the helpers provided by Beaker.